Resident Teaching Artist Opportunity for Preschool-12th Grade Education

 Description

-Teaching Artists conduct weekly art education workshops in their preferred visual or performing arts discipline in TK–12 classrooms across Santa Barbara, San Luis Obispo, and Ventura Counties, including many Title I schools.
+Teaching Artists conduct weekly art education workshops in their preferred visual or performing arts discipline in preschool to grade 12 classrooms across Santa Barbara, San Luis Obispo, and Ventura Counties, including many Title I schools.
 Flexibility and creativity are essential, as Teaching Artists collaborate closely with classroom teachers and school staff to deliver arts instruction during designated instructional times.

 Key features of this role include flexible scheduling during school hours; opportunities for after-school and summer programming at a higher pay rate; support from a dedicated school liaison or program associate to assist with contract management; and meaningful work that promotes equitable access to high-quality arts education for youth throughout Santa Barbara, San Luis Obispo, and Ventura Counties.